ANEESH KUDRIMOTI- MARCH 22, 2023

 (1.2) Literature Review:

-Before addressing the research methodologies in this study, I want to preface some of the existing literature in the field.
-Although authors of existing studies primarily examine the effect of lockdown measures on productivity in academic research, rather than collaboration, it still offers valuable insight into the multiple ways the pandemic has shaped research and impacted researchers.
-The literature was instrumental in developing the regression model presented in section 2.2 because it enabled me to identify potential factors that may be associated with both collaboration and the effects of the pandemic.
+To explore the research questions defined above as well as my initial hypothesis, I want to preface some of the existing literature in the field.
+Although the authors in the literature mentioned primarily examine the effect of lockdown measures on productivity in academic research, rather than collaboration, their research. still offers valuable insight into the multiple ways the pandemic has shaped research and impacted researchers.
 This literature review is structured into three sections: productivity in the sciences, productivity in economics research, and gender disparities in research—all in relation to the pandemic.
 In each section, I will summarize several relevant findings as well as limitations that my research seeks to address.

 (1.2.1) An overview of literature on productivity in S.T.E.M research

 Much of the research done on fields outside of economics—largely in S.T.E.M fields—explores two contrasting effects of the pandemic on research output.
-On one end, the pandemic has led to the limited ability to conduct lab-based scientific work, which is essential to advancing research in the sciences.
-As one paper published in Ithaka S+R highlights, the closure of labs and lab-based scientific research activities during initial lockdown measures has not only hindered research progress and projects, but also created additional pressures related to indirect costs.
+On one end, the pandemic has disrupted the ability to conduct lab-based scientific work, which is essential to advancing research in the sciences.
+As one paper published in Springer Nature highlights, the closure of labs and lab-based scientific research activities during initial lockdown measures has not only hindered research progress and projects, but also created additional pressures related to indirect costs (Radecki & Schonfield, 2020).
 These indirect costs include universities’ pressure to secure stable revenue streams due to diminishing flexibility in federal funding, and the challenge of supporting existing research due to the lack of academic instruction that often subsidizes research.
 As outlined in a paper published by Springer Nature, the indefinite timeline for continuing research, coupled with unstable funding sources, has taken a toll on scientists.
-Postgraduate and early career researchers, in particular, have been deprived of networking and publishing opportunities, leading to grim career prospects.
-Although the literature mentioned reinforces the pandemic’s negative effects on research output, an article published by the NIH suggests that the pandemic has led to a massive influx of scientific publications on COVID-19, which currently accounts for 10-20% of current biomedical investigation.
+Postgraduate and early career researchers, in particular, have been deprived of networking and publishing opportunities (Fosci et.al, 2020).
+Although the literature mentioned reinforces the pandemic’s negative effects on research output, an article published by the NIH suggests that the pandemic has led to a massive influx of scientific publications on COVID-19, which currently accounts for 10-20% of current biomedical investigation (Harper et.al, 2020).
 Thus, output in the sciences has paradoxically both been drastically limited by the pandemic and expanded due to the necessity of medical research to limit the spread of Covid-19.
-While much of the literature is not directly related to collaboration in economics, it provides insight into factors such as limited capabilities and opportunities for researchers, funding issues, and general uncertainty that have affected research productivity and, as a result, collaboration during the pandemic.
-However, it is important to note that much of the literature focuses on qualitative evidence (i.e. spoken word) rather than data to understand this issue, which may undermine its validity.
-In my paper, I thus take a more data-driven approach to determine changes in co-author networks resulting from the pandemic.
+The literature provides valuable insights into factors such as limited capabilities and opportunities for researchers, funding issues, and general uncertainty that have affected research productivity in academia and, as a result, collaboration during the pandemic.
+Moreover, it further displays the push-pull effect of various factors on academic research that make it difficult to tell whether productivity and collaboration in academic research as a whole is trending upwards or downwards in recent years.
+While differences in collaboration amongst early-career researchers and postgraduates are not explicitly examined in this paper, this interaction may have potentially impacted the estimated coefficients in the initial model I constructed (see 2.2).
+The literature has mainly relied on ethnographic evidence to examine factors affecting productivity and collaboration.
+In this paper, I apply a causal inference approach to build on the existing ethnographic evidence.

-The most relevant finding from the paper in relation to my article was an “increased reliance on past coauthorship networks” within faculty and “larger production gains for authors that are more central to the network”.
-While this finding highlights the importance of coauthorship networks in relation to research output, it fails to show how collaboration dynamics may have shifted during the pandemic.
+The most relevant finding from his paper was an “increased reliance on past coauthorship networks” within faculty and “larger production gains for authors that are more central to the network”.
+This finding is useful in that it partially addresses my first research question: coauthorship networks may have not expanded drastically after the pandemic.
+Yet, this conclusion does not provide insight into how collaboration dynamics may have shifted during the pandemic.
 In other words, it does not detail whether researchers in the study potentially overcome geographical barriers to maintain their co-author networks, which is especially relevant given the unique circumstances of remote work and reduced in-person interactions.
 In my paper, I mainly focus on incorporating this potential shift in collaboration dynamics by defining a metric that can measure collaboration in relation to geographical barriers.

-(1.2.3) An overview of gender disparities in economics research
+(1.2.3) An overview of gender disparities in academic research

 (2) Data Collection and Research Design